Fast Bankruptcy Service in Hawaii

 How will filing under Chapter 7 impact my credit report?

 While your credit score will be damaged for 10 years, in most cases you’ll bounce back quicker than you think.

-Depending on various factors regarding your income and income stability, the vast majority of my clients can obtain financing for a vehicle immediately after their case is finished.
-The mortgage lending industry will tell you that two years after your case is over you will usually qualify for conventional house loan.
-(Don’t take it from us – call any mortgage broker and they’ll say the same thing.)
+Many of my clients can obtain financing for a vehicle immediately after their case is finished.
+For instance, income and income stability can help you obtain a loan.
+In fact, the mortgage lending industry will tell you that two years after your case is over you will usually qualify for conventional house loan.
+Don’t take it from us – call any mortgage broker and they’ll say the same thing.

-Most of my clients obtain credit cards and unsecured bank loans way before the ten year period expires.
+Most of our clients obtain credit cards and unsecured bank loans way before the ten year period expires.
 This is just the reality of aggressive lending policies that creditors practice today.

-Usually the cost of obtaining credit with less than a squeaky clean credit report profile results in the payment of higher interest rates on your borrowing.
-But you must ask yourself- what is the cost of not declaring bankruptcy, both economically and emotionally?
+The cost of obtaining credit with less than a squeaky clean credit report profile results in the payment of higher interest rates on your borrowing.
+However, you must ask yourself what is the cost of not declaring bankruptcy, both economically and emotionally?